Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Discussion

-Besides probing further the relation between gravity and quantum mechanics, it would be interesting to employ this interplay between the discretized and continuous theory in order to study different aspects of entanglement entropy in field theory.
-For instance, one could study spherical entangling surfaces in higher dimensions, by expressing the problem in terms of effective $(1+1)$-dimensional radial systems, one for each angular momentum sector.
+Besides probing further the relation between gravity and quantum mechanics, as we did by identifying the Unruh effect in the modular Hamiltonian, it would be interesting to employ this interplay between the discretized and continuous theory in order to study different aspects of entanglement entropy in field theory.
+For instance, one could study spherical entangling surfaces in higher dimensions, by expressing the problem in terms of effective $(1+1)$-dimensional radial systems, one for each angular momentum sector\footnote{One could also implement quantum graphs \cite{Giavoni:2023cwg}. }.
 Such an approach is followed in \cite{Huerta:2022tpq}, but the starting point of this work is the modular Hamiltonian and not the discretized theory.
-An equally interesting problem would be the study of non-compact subsystems in $(1+1)$-dimensional field theory.
+An equally interesting problem would be the study of non-compact subsystems in $(1+1)$-dimensional field theory, interacting theories and free theories on curved backgrounds \cite{Boutivas:2024sat}.

 The techniques we developed could also be used for the study of other measures of entanglement and related quantities such as the entanglement negativity \cite{Calabrese:2012ew}, the capacity of entanglement \cite{Yao_2010}, the symmetry resolved entanglement \cite{Pirmoradian:2023uvt} and the reflected entropy \cite{Bueno:2020fle}.